Let’s talk about that holy grail of beauty: amazingly clear skin.

 If you think you have to use these products, use the minimum amount (and use it as seldom as possible).

-You can make yourself a face mask mixing tea-tree oil with other great ingredients like aloe vera.
+Wanna get creative with this amazing natural oil?
+Make yourself a face mask mixing tea-tree oil with other great ingredients like aloe vera.

 47. Keep your hair out of your face.
 This will help you to avoid getting oil and hair products from your hair on your face, and keep their pore-clogging powers at bay.